-Shareholder Director Nominations and Other Shareholder Proposals for Presentation at the 2017 Annual Meeting.
-Under our bylaws, written notice of shareholder nominations to the Board of Directors and any other business proposed by a shareholder that is not to be included in the proxy statement must be delivered to the Company's Secretary not less than 90 nor more than 120 days prior to the first anniversary of the preceding year's annual meeting.
-Accordingly, any shareholder who wishes to have a nomination or other business considered at the 2017 Annual Meeting must deliver a written notice (containing the information specified in our bylaws regarding the shareholder and the proposed action) to the Company's Secretary between November 3, 2016 and December 3, 2016.
+Shareholder Director Nomination and Other Shareholder Proposals for Presentation at the 2018 Annual Meeting Not Included in 2018 Proxy Statement.
+Under our Bylaws, written notice of shareholder nominations to the Board of Directors or any other business proposed by a shareholder that is not to be included in the proxy statement must be delivered to the Company's Secretary not later than 90 nor earlier than 120 days prior to the first anniversary of the preceding year's annual meeting.
+Accordingly, any shareholder who wishes to have a nomination or other business considered at the 2018 Annual Meeting but not included in the Company's proxy statement must deliver a written notice (containing the information specified in our bylaws regarding the shareholder and the proposed action) to the Company's Secretary between November 8, 2017 and December 8, 2017.
 SEC rules permit management to vote proxies in its discretion with respect to such matters if we advise shareholders how management intends to vote.

-The elements of annual Director compensation for fiscal 2015 were as follows.
+The elements of annual Director compensation for fiscal 2016 were as follows.

-Annual Board retainer \$105,000 Annual committee retainer (except Executive Committee)1 \$10,000 Annual committee chair retainer (Governance and Nominating Committee only) 2 \$15,000 Annual committee chair retainer (Audit Committee and Compensation Committee only) 2 \$20,000 Annual deferred stock unit grant \$180,000 Annual retainer for independent Lead Director 3 \$50,000
+Annual Board retainer \$105.000 Annual committee retainer (except Executive Committee) 1 \$10,000 Annual committee chair retainer (Governance and Nominating Committee only) 2 \$15,000 Annual committee chair retainer (Audit Committee and Compensation Committee only) 2 \$20,000 Annual deferred stock unit grant \$180,000 Annual retainer for independent Lead Director 3 \$50,000